 The founder of Jackson Gastroenterology is Frank W. Jackson, MD.
 He has retired from practice but his philosophy and personal signature remain.
-F. Wilson Jackson, MD, Steven P. Siegelbaum, MD, Paul G. Lacey, MD John J. Michel, DO, Dr. Adnan Ahmad, DO, David S. Mize, MD, and Subhra Banerjee, M.D. carry on a team-oriented approach to our patients’ care.
+F. Wilson Jackson, MD, Paul G. Lacey, MD John J. Michel, DO, Dr. Adnan Ahmad, DO, David S. Mize, MD, and Subhra Banerjee, M.D. carry on a team-oriented approach to our patients’ care.
 Nurses are highly proficient in taking medical history, outlining physician prescribed therapy and explaining medical disorders, diseases, diets and drugs.
 (See Patient Education section) The nurses are often the first line of contact for patients.
 Whenever possible, a nurse interviews the patient first, then the physician evaluates the patient and, finally, there is a group meeting with nurse, patient, family and physician when needed.

 Tina Navitsky, CRNP, Deborah B. Matisse, MSN, CRNP and Lisa Stokes, CRNP are certified nurse practitioners.
 Dara (Berninger) Santos, PA-C is a certified physician assistant.
 They also evaluate new and established patients and are very knowledgeable in many gastrointestinal and liver disorders.